Ronin (video game): Plot

-Ronin is about a young girl, known as the "Rōnin", who has lost her father for unknown reasons and the only thing she has left is a photo of five former associates of her father, responsible for his death.
-The Rōnin is now in charge of self-justice by taking revenge upon those five persons, one at a time.
+The story follows the titular protagonist of the game, a young woman seeking to find and enact revenge on five individuals she blames for her father's death, marked and crossed out one by one throughout the game on a polaroid group photo, including her father, the five responsible for his death, and her at a young age, years before the events of the game.

+The game ends after killing the last target, the Boss, and depending on if you were hit or not results in, respectively: The bad ending & death, or the good ending.

+The prequel comic confirms she is the young blonde girl in the polaroid, and reveals she enjoys the rush of killing and has never felt more alive during it.

 Development and release

+Ronin developed by Polish developer Tomasz Wacławek, a designer at Flying Wild Hog.
 Ronin was originally created for the itch.io "Cyberpunk" Game Jam, it was submitted under the user name teedoubleu in March 2014.
 Although it didn't get any high ratings, the highest being place #88 in the category "Relevance", it won the Developer's Showcase and Jury Award at the World of Gamedev Knowledge Conference 2014 (WGK) in Gdańsk, Poland.
 After having gained a new artist, Łukasz Piskorz, the game's graphics were polished up from pixel art to high-quality 2D art.
 This change was done not only to make it look better, but also to distinguish it from Gunpoint.
 Piotr Iwanicki, creative director of Superhot and part of the WGK award jury, gave Wacławek then the idea of handing Ronin over to Devolver Digital, and so he did.
 Their first public collaborative announcement was the release of Ronin's reveal trailer.